top of page

 16 December 2020

-The LAS wrote to the Royal Borough of Greenwich to highlight five delays caused by LTNs.
+The LAS contacted the Royal Borough of Greenwich to report five delays attributed to LTNs.

-In its correspondence, the LAS requested a meeting to be held due to the number of delays being experienced.
+In its correspondence, the LAS requested a meeting to address the increasing frequency of these delays.

-The council responded eight days later on Christmas Eve to state a meeting would be arranged.
+The council responded eight days later, on Christmas Eve, stating that a meeting would be arranged.

 Read the FOI here